joerodrig/demo-webpacker-react/README.md

 rake db:migrate
 ```

+# Setting up puma-dev
+1) Follow the initial installation instructions given in [puma-dev](https://github.com/puma/puma-dev)
+2) Link the repository: `puma-dev link ~/path/to/demo-webpacker-react`
+3) TODO:[SETUP REACT-STYLEGUIDIST] -> Link the styleguide dev server: `echo 4000 > ~/.puma-dev/styleguide.demo-webpacker-react`
+4) Create a `.powenv` file in the root directory that contains any necessary puma-dev configuration.
+In my case, I'm using Chruby to set my Ruby versions.
+This config ensures puma-dev uses the correct Ruby:

+	source /usr/local/share/chruby/chruby.sh
+	chruby $(cat .ruby-version)

+5) Now you can initialize your puma-dev server via: `puma-dev`
+- This will start your rails server at `demo-webpacker-react.dev`

+6) While puma-dev is running and the styleguide server, you can access the styleguide server at: `styleguide.demo-webpacker-react.dev`
+- NOTE: You have to run the styleguide server manually first by typing `bin/yarn styleguide-server`

 # Development
 To begin development, you need to boot up your Rails server and the Webpack
 dev server which compiles all of your Javascript code: